shamazmazum/voxvision/doc/Manual.md

 ### Collision detection
-Unfortunately, currently you cannot move the whole tree to any direction, so there is no tree-tree collision detection.
-But there is collision detection mechanism for camera.
+Unfortunately, currently you cannot move the whole tree to any direction, so there is no tree-to-tree collision detection.
+But there is collision detection mechanism for a camera.
 This mechanism can be created by calling `vox_make_cd()` which returns an object of type `struct vox_cd`.
 Later you attach your camera and your rendering context (that means, the whole scene) to this structure.
 Once in a rendering loop you do `vox_cd_collide()`.
 This automatically checks camera position and if it collides with any part of a tree, its previous valid position is restored.
-Example:
+An example:

 ~~~~~~~~~~~~~~~~~~~~{.c}
 struct vox_rnd_ctx *ctx =